 Yes, the use of Moxlife-BD Paediatric Dry Syrup can lower the efficacy of birth control pills.
 Consult your doctor and seek advice regarding the use of other methods of contraception (e.g., condom, diaphragm, spermicide) while you are taking Moxlife-BD Paediatric Dry Syrup.

-Can I take a higher than the recommended dose of Moxlife-BD Paediatric Dry Syrup?
+Can I take a higher dose than the recommended dose of Moxlife-BD Paediatric Dry Syrup?

-What are the instructions for the storage and disposal of Moxlife-BD Paediatric Dry Syrup?
+What are the instructions to store and dispose Moxlife-BD Paediatric Dry Syrup?

 Can I stop taking Moxlife-BD Paediatric Dry Syrup when my symptoms are relieved?